troglobit/watchdogd/README.md

 To force a kernel watchdog reboot, watchdogd supports `SIGPWR`.
 What it does is to set the WDT timer to the lowest possible value (1 sec), close the connection to `/dev/watchdog`, and wait for WDT reboot.

+System load average monitoring can be enabeled with the `-a 0.8,0.9` command line argument.
+The two values, separated by a comma, is the normalized load level for logging a warning message and issuing a reboot, respectively.
+Normalized means watchdogd does not care how many CPU cores your system as online.
+If the Linux kernel `/proc/loadavg` file shows `3.9 3.0 2.5` on a four-core CPU, watchdogd will consider this as a load of `0.98 0.75 0.63`, i.e. divided by four.
+Only the one (1) and five (5) minute average values are used.

 Operation